Nurse-Lauren

 However, she didn’t want to end up doing the books every night, returning to a situation where her home life suffered for her career.
 That’s when she came across the idea of franchising a clinic and in 2018, Lauren opened her own SILK clinic in Marion, South Australia.

-“I’m good at what I do, but I’m terrible at technology, advertising and finance.
-My strength is being in a clinic, injecting, running the clinic and managing my staff.
+“I’m good at what I do, but I’m terrible at technology, advertising, and finance.
+My strength is being in a clinic, providing Cosmetic Aesthetics, running the clinic, and managing my staff.
 Franchising has been the best decision I’ve ever made career-wise.
 It’s hard work but it’s for my benefit,” she said.

 “I have the autonomy of being able to work for myself and be home for my kids when they need me.
 My home life is significantly better without the stresses of working for someone else.”